small stones will help you connect to the world, in all its richness & complexity & juiciness.

 What is a small stone?

 A small stone is a short piece of writing that precisely captures a fully-engaged moment.
-They were first invented by me many years ago, and I went on to use them in the mindful writing company I founded with my husband Kaspa, Writing Our Way Home.
+They were first invented by me many years ago, and I went on to use them in the mindful writing company I founded with my spouse Kaspa, Writing Our Way Home.
 I write my own on and off here.

 towels and shirts and pillowcases show me the shapes of the breeze